70 Pine Street: Architecture

 The building was constructed as part of an ongoing skyscraper race in New York City, which resulted in the city having the world's tallest building from 1908 to 1974.
-When completed, 70 Pine Street was the third-tallest building in the world, after the Empire State Building and the Chrysler Building in Midtown Manhattan.
-The building exceeded 40 Wall Street, the Manhattan Company's building, by 25 ft to be Lower Manhattan's tallest building.
-It was the last skyscraper to be built in Lower Manhattan prior to World War II, and was the tallest building in Lower Manhattan until the 1970s, when the World Trade Center was completed.
-With the collapse of the World Trade Center in the September 11 attacks, it regained the status of the tallest Lower Manhattan building until the completion of the new One World Trade Center in 2014.
+When completed, 70 Pine Street was the third-tallest building in the world, after the Empire State Building and the Chrysler Building in Midtown Manhattan, holding that rank until 1969.
+The building surpassed the Manhattan Company's building at 40 Wall Street by 25 ft to be Lower Manhattan's tallest building.

 Form

-70 Pine Street contains numerous setbacks on its exterior.
+70 Pine Street features numerous setbacks on its exterior.
 Though setbacks in New York City skyscrapers were mandated by the 1916 Zoning Resolution in order to allow light and air to reach the streets below, they later became a defining feature of the Art Deco style.
-To maximize rentable space while also complying with the 1916 Zoning Resolution, the setbacks are placed at regular intervals, forming a diagonal line.
-The setbacks on the northern and southern elevations, and those on the western and eastern elevations, alternate with each other.
+To maximize rentable space while complying with the 1916 Zoning Resolution, the setbacks were placed at regular intervals, with the tops of each setback forming a diagonal line.
+The setbacks on the north–south and east–west elevations alternate.

 The building's 11th through 31st floors gradually step back from the base.
 The building's shaft begins above the 32nd floor and rises to the 54th or 56th floor, where the corners of the shaft taper off.
 The intermediate levels contain smaller setbacks, which were used as private terraces for the offices on the respective floors.
 There were multiple setbacks on each side, so the upper floors contained up to 20 sides.
 The top stories are one-fourth the size of the lowest stories.